salami162/wwc-connect-conf/README.md

 python manage.py runserver
 ```
 This will launch a server on localhost at port 5000.
 Hit up the index page at ```http://localhost:5000/```
+The Start/Stop toggle button on the top right corner is meant to start polling for changes in the trained clusters.
+Before you hit it the first time, make sure you've run atleast one round of clustering.
+To run one, see the next step.

 8. ### Running KMeans
 ```